aerleon/aerleon/docs/reference/generators.md

 Unless otherwise stated, all fields are required unless they're marked optional.

 * nf_address_family: defines the IP address family for the policies. (inet, inet6, mixed)
-* nf_hook: defines the traffic direction and the nftables hook for the rules. (input, output)
+* nf_hook: defines the traffic direction and the nftables hook for the rules. (input, output, forward)
 * default_policy_override: **OPTIONAL** defines the default action (ACCEPT, DROP) for non-matching packets.
 Default behavior is DROP.
 * priority: **OPTIONAL** By default, this generator creates base chains with a starting priority of 0.
 Defining an integer value will override this behavior.
 * noverbose: **OPTIONAL** Disable header and term comments in final ACL output.
 Default behavior is verbose.